dmytri/cabinet/README_BDA.md

 summary: >
-  Defines Behaviour-Driven Automation phases for trick.ca/binet.
+  This is a BDA Cabinet (trick.ca/binet)

+  A cabinet is an orchestrated automation environment, managed by Tilt, that runs declarative test and provisioning scenarios.

+  Behaviour-Driven Automation (BDA) expresses provisioning, validation, and monitoring as Gherkin-defined behaviours.

+  It is a self-describing and self-testing system built with executable BDD scenarios.

+  Phases are ordered explicitly in CABINET.yml: cabinet (verifies environment), bda (provisions system), atdd (validates features), bdm (monitors behaviour).

-  Only BDA steps perform side effects.
-All others validate behaviour.
+  Only BDA steps cause side effects.

 phases: